Spring Break 2019.

 This treacle ring was also okay, as a sort of a fruitcake-inspired spice cookie wrapped in crumbly shortcrust dough.
 Malta at one point was colonized by the British and still harbors vestiges of its legacies.

 At dinner time we wandered to nearby restaurants for Maltese versions of Italian food, seafood, and game.
 The cuisine on Gozo is a real mash-up of Mediterranean Meets Britain, which makes it good but still British.
-Although the rabbit was a miss and the pizza was fine, the buttery lumps of fresh buffalo mozzarella were near perfect, and Eli loved the meat pies.
+Although the rabbit was a miss and the pizza was okay, the buttery lumps of fresh buffalo mozzarella were near perfect, and Eli loved the meat pies.

 We also found the best ice cream ever, shaped into perfect little flowers.